sindrel/nrk-pod-feeds/README.md

 ## Feeds
 **Go to [this page](https://sindrel.github.io/nrk-pod-feeds) for a list of available feeds.**

+### Discovery
+New podcasts are discovered automatically.

+### Archived feeds
+Some additional feeds include all episodes, such as Radioresepsjonen, Tazte Priv, etc.

 ## Contribute
 Feel free to open a pull request or create an issue.